Charlie0215/AWNet-Attentive-Wavelet-Network-for-Image-ISP/README.md

 We thank the authors of [MWCNN](https://github.com/lpj0/MWCNN.git), [GCNet](https://github.com/xvjiarui/GCNet.git), and [Pytorch_SSIM](https://github.com/Po-Hsun-Su/pytorch-ssim).
 Part of our code is built upon their modules.

 ## Citation
+If our work helps your research, please consider to cite our paper:
 ```
 @article{dai2020awnet,
   title={AWNet: Attentive Wavelet Network for Image ISP},